KiranRajKB/jira-clone/README.md

 Welcome to the Task Management System!

+To run this application, clone the repository and execute the below commmand: docker compose up

 An admin account is automatically created when you run this application for the first time.
 You can use the following credentials to access the admin account:

 **Admin Credentials:**